-Sophie, who lives locally with her husband and two children says; “My own children always mispronounced Father Christmas as Farmer Christmas, so when Catherine and I met, we talked through the concept and it immediately got me excited!”
-Over the next 12 months Catherine and Sophie met almost every week to create the book, overseeing the printing and inadvertently taking a crash course in publishing.
-“As we worked on developing the book it became clear that we both wanted to create something that allowed everyone to experience the nostalgia and magic of Christmas in the countryside, and we hope the book really gives a sense of that sentiment”.
+Sophie, who lives locally with her two children adds, “My own children always mispronounced Father Christmas as Farmer Christmas, so when Catherine and I met, we talked through the concept and it immediately got me excited!"
+Over the next 12 months Catherine and Sophie met almost every week to create the first book, overseeing the printing and inadvertently taking a crash course in publishing.
+"As we worked on developing the concept it became clear that we both wanted to create something that allowed everyone to experience the nostalgia and magic of Christmas in the countryside, and we hope the book series really gives a sense of that sentiment”.

 What’s it like to publish your own book?

 “ So exhausting, but so exhilarating!
-Everything about the book has been produced locally, from the website, to our photography and graphic design work, so we have a lot of people to thank.
+Every book in the Farmer Christmas series has been produced locally, from the website, to our photography and graphic design work, so we have a lot of people to thank.
 A particular highlight was that because the book was actually printed in nearby Exeter, we were invited to go and watch the first batch come off the press, which was really special.”

 “There has been so much support from the farming community, both locally and more widely across the UK and beyond.
 The wonderful thing about publishing the book ourselves is that we get to meet many of the fantastic people who buy the book and we get to enjoy all the lovely reviews and pictures that people send of their children reading the book too.
 It really does make all the stress beforehand worthwhile!